JeffersonLab/clara-tests/stress/README.md

 Clara Stress Tests
 ==================

-These scripts use GNU Screen to launch the Clara platform and the specified number of DPEs.
-When the screen session is terminated, all Clara processes will be automatically killed.
+These scripts use tmux to launch the Clara platform and the specified number of DPEs.
+When the tmux session is terminated, all Clara processes will be automatically killed.